Flatbed trolley

 A flatbed trolley a common form of freight transport in distribution environments, for moving bulk loads.
 Trolleys can aid in reducing effort required to move a load by allowing the user to pull or push instead of lift and carry.
 A very simple design offers a basic flat platform with four casters and a fixed handle which is used to either push or pull the platform with the load on the platform.
 Without a flat surface it becomes an open frame trolley and without a handle it is a bogie or dolly.

 A flatbed trolley is also sometimes called a dray, but the term dray is also used to refer to a truck with no sides.

 Materials

 The frame is usually fabricated steel.
 The primary flatbed surface can be constructed from wooden boards, plastic, steel or mesh.
 Flatbed casters can vary dramatically, made of solid rubber, air filled pneumatic or cast iron.
 The caster is generally the component on the flatbed trolley that limits the safe working capacity.

 Types

 There are many types of specialised trolleys, including:

 Baggage trolley

-A baggage trolley is used to move baggage at an airport, railway station and a bus station.
+A baggage trolley is used to move baggage at an airport, port terminal, railway station and a bus station.
+Baggage trolleys can be broken into two categories.
+Passenger trolleys that are operated by visitors to the location, or Porters trolleys operated by the staff of the facility to move large volumes of customers baggage between locations.
+These Porters trolleys are often pushed manually, but can be also be towed or feature onboard electric drive motors.